General university and college admissions certification and

-Upon completing the primary and lower secondary teacher education programme, the graduate shall have achieved the following learning outcomes:
+Upon completing the primary and lower secondary teacher education programme, the graduate shall have achieved the following learning outcome:

 The subject studies on campus will be exemplifying in the sense that the students will meet a broad specter of work methods that are relevant for later professional practice.
 The use of digital learning tools is an integrated part of all subjects.
 The students will be challenged to raise problems and give examples from their experiences during the practice placement, and to reflect on these in a pedagogical and didactical light.
 Role-plays, exercises, film, authentic pupil work etc. will be used in the study, and teacher trainers from the practice field will contribute in the teaching with examples of work methods and learning tools adapted to the different subjects.
 Teacher trainers in the practice field has an important role as models and mentors.
 This implies modelling and reflection upon central teacher tasks.
 It also implies that the practice teacher shows how theory/research-based and experience-based knowledge is applied in order to plan and assess different teacher tasks.

 Theory of science and methodology, R&D-assignment and the master’s thesis